Today’s Post by Joe Farace

 - From time to time, take the time to reformat which can prevent a card from becoming corrupted.

 - Don’t purchase off-brand memory cards.
-Really good cards from really good companies are worth the pain and misery they avoid.
+Really good cards from really good companies may cost more but are worth the pain and misery they avoid.

 - When buying new cards, place them along with others in a sturdy card holder.
 I use the indestructible Pelican Memory Card Case.
 It costs less than $20 and is cheap insurance.